intrinsicvardhan/BasicPharmacyManagement/README.md

   - Add new customers with details such as name, password, email, state, and contact number.
   - View all customers in a tabular format.
   - Delete customers from the database.

+## Getting Started:
+ <bold>To run this project</bold>
+  - Clone the repository: `git clone https://github.com/intrinsicvardhan/BasicPharmacyManagement.git`
+  - Run the application using `streamlit run app.py`

+## Modules Used
+ - Streamlit: a Python web framework for creating interactive web applications
+ - SQLite: a lightweightm file-based database management system
+ - SQLite3 library: a built-in library for interacting with SQLite databases
+ - Pandas: a data manipulation library for data analysis